 I’m listing countries in this article because for the most part, you can live in any part of the country for the prices I’ve expressed, but I am going to focus on the main cities that I would recommend living in each country.
 These are typically cities with a decent amount of amenities, a thriving expat community and plenty of good restaurants and places for remote work.

-This article is for all of those digital nomads out there (like us) who are always looking for new, amazing places to live, where their dollar can stretch a bit further.
+This article is for all of those digital nomads out there who are looking for the cheapest places to live, where their dollar can stretch a bit further.
 It’s also for those people who aren’t digital nomads (but maybe aspire to be one day), who just want to spend longer in the places they visit, or for those who simply are interested in learning about where they could potentially move to that would be exotic, exciting and affordable.

 Indonesia is one of the most beautiful countries we have ever visited and it makes for an excellent base in Asia.
 We set up a base in Canggu Bali for 3 months where we enjoyed a luxury pool villa, wonderful international restaurants, a cool entrepreneurial vibe and plenty of travel to nearby islands.

-I started this list with Indonesia because this post is all about affordable destinations to live in and, well… there’s nowhere more affordable than Indonesia.
+I started this list with Indonesia because this post is all about the most affordable places to live and, well… there’s nowhere more affordable than Indonesia.

 The only places on this list than might rival Indonesia for the best value for money are Chiang Mai, (Thailand), Greece and India.
 But because Indonesia has such amazing accommodation options, wonderful (and affordable) international restaurants and cheap flights in and out, I have to say that it’s the most budget friendly option that I currently know of.

 The best island for quality of life in Indonesia is likely Bali.
 The prices here are a bit higher than many other places in the country, but there are far more amenities and plenty of expats around, which creates a market for the things that foreigners love.